SAT and ACT Tests

 - Regular Decision: Students may take the February ACT / December SAT

-In these cases, please be sure to send your scores directly to Tufts University through the College Board when you sit for your exam (provided you send the scores directly, there isn’t a need to rush your scores).
+In these cases, it is advised to send your scores directly to Tufts University through the College Board when you sit for your exam.
 This will ensure that we receive your scores in time to be considered in your application.